mrmarganski/mkdoc/docs/frc/rookielanding.md

     ---

-    **MUST HAVE COMPLETE MODULE 2/STAGE 1A & MODULE 3** *Put it all together.* Assemble, wire, and program a functional mini-robot using WPILib and Java to prove your baseline engineering skills.
+    **MUST HAVE COMPLETED MODULE 2/STAGE 1A & MODULE 3** *Put it all together.* Assemble, wire, and program a functional mini-robot using WPILib and Java to prove your baseline engineering skills.

     [Start {{ m1_5_1 | replace("1.5.1 - ", "") }}](../xrprobotics/xrplanding.md){ .md-button .md-button--primary }